foundry-rs/book/src/reference/config.md

 libraries = []
 # Whether to cache builds or not
 cache = true
+# The cache directory if enabled
+cache_path = 'cache'
 # Whether to ignore the cache
 force = false
 # The EVM version by hardfork name